The Scientific Reason You Should Always Have A Holiday Planned

-A study conducted by Dutch researchers set out to find the link between vacations, happiness and, specifically, how long that holiday happiness lasts.
-They surveyed 1530 Dutch adults, of which 974 of them took a vacation during the 32-week research period.
+A study conducted by Dutch researchers set out to find the link between vacations, happiness, and, specifically, how long that holiday happiness lasts.
+They surveyed 1530 Dutch adults, of which 974 took a vacation during the 32-week research period.

-Interestingly, the study all-but proved we derive the largest amount of happiness from anticipating a holiday, not during.
+Interestingly, the study all-but proved we derive the largest amount of happiness from anticipating a holiday, not the holiday itself.

-Think about it: you’re probably the happiest when you’re thinking about all the possibilities of your trip – all the sights, sounds, smells… and the food!
-Also, in the days leading up to your departure, you’ll be fielding questions from co-workers and hearing your friends telling you how jealous they are.
+Think about it: you’re probably the happiest when you’re thinking about all the possibilities of your trip – all the sights, sounds, smells, and the food!
+In the days leading up to your departure, you’ll be fielding questions from co-workers and hearing your friends telling you how jealous they are.
 Excitement levels are at an all-time high.

 As lead author Juroen Nawijn, tourism research lecturer at Breda University of Applied Sciences in the Netherlands, says, “Since most of the happiness boost comes from planning and anticipating a vacation, the study suggests that people may get more out of several small trips a year than one big vacation.”

-Therefore, always having a holiday on the horizon will increase our chances of staying happy.
+Therefore, we can assume that always having a holiday on the horizon will increase our chances of staying happy.

-Nawijn goes on to say, “The practical lesson for an individual is that you derive most of your happiness from anticipating the holiday trip.
+“The practical lesson for an individual is that you derive most of your happiness from anticipating the holiday trip.
 What you can do is try to increase that by taking more trips per year.
-If you have a two-week holiday you can split it up and have two one week holidays.
-You could try to increase the anticipation effect by talking about it more and maybe discussing it online.”
+If you have a two-week holiday, you can split it up and have two one-week holidays.
+You could try to increase the anticipation effect by talking about it more and maybe discussing it online,” Nawijn added.

 H/T NY Times